dablelv/cyan/README.md

 ```

 # Type Conversion
-Some useful functions can be used to convert one type to another types, such as to map or slice.
+Some utility functions can be used to convert one type to another type.

 ## to basic types
 ```go